rphilipzhang/Reading-Group-2026/README.md

 ### Prerequisites & Assumptions

 - **Applied Empirics:** Participants are expected to have a solid foundation in econometrics and causal inference (e.g., OLS, potential outcomes, basic DID, IV, RDD concepts).
-The reading group focuses on **applying** these methods in empirical research settings, navigating practical challenges such as assumption validation, robustness checks, and replication, rather than re-teaching the underlying theory.
+The reading group focuses on **applying** these methods *correctly* in empirical research settings, navigating practical challenges such as assumption validation, robustness checks, and replication, rather than re-teaching the underlying theory.
 - **AI for Research:** Participants are assumed to be familiar with the basics of AI and LLMs (e.g., what a large language model is, how to use ChatGPT-style interfaces for simple tasks).
 The reading group focuses on **modern agentic AI**, multi-agent workflows, autonomous research systems, AI coding agents, and integration of AI into end-to-end research pipelines, which goes well beyond basic LLM usage.
+We will build AI systems together to empower our research.

 ### Track Descriptions